rootiest/zippy_guides/guides/macros.md

     # Set and wait for nozzle to reach printing temperature
     M109 S{EXTRUDER_TEMP}
     # Start printing!

+# Enable exclude_object for adaptive meshing
+[exclude_object]
 ```

+This macro has been updated to utilize the new adaptive meshing feature in Klipper.
+This is a great way to get a more accurate bed mesh more quickly at the start of a print.
+See the [Adaptive Meshing Notes](#adaptive-meshing-notes) section below for more information.

+Make sure your Klipper version is up to date to use this feature.

 ### START_PRINT: Voron TAP